On the banks of the Canal des Tanneurs, the house where Louis Pasteur was born is the place where the destiny of this famous French scholar began.

 The Birth place of Louis Pasteur can be visited independently or on a guided tour.

-Open every day from the start of the school holidays in February until the end of the school holidays around All Saints’ Day (Zone A):
+Open every day from school holidays in february until end of school holidays in November : February 17th until November 3rd 2024

 The house may be visited outside of these opening periods by appointment.

 Ask for a combined ticket giving access to both sites and enjoy a price reduction.